 Supporting the Circular Economy

 Greenpac Mill can produce 540,000 tons of lightweight 100% recycled linerboard annually.
-Some of the linerboard is used by Jamestown Container to make corrugated boxes for market.
+Some of the linerboard is used by Jamestown Container to make corrugated boxes.

-Diamond Packaging uses corrugated boxes from Jamestown Container.
-Diamond Packaging, the only American-owned folding carton manufacturer to achieve zero manufacturing waste-to-landfill status, uses corrugated containers from Jamestown Container.
-Remaining corrugated waste from Diamond Packaging winds up back at Greenpac Mill as a raw material.
+Diamond Packaging, the only American-owned folding-carton manufacturer to achieve zero-manufacturing-waste-to-landfill status, uses corrugated containers from Jamestown Container.
+Any remaining corrugated waste from Diamond Packaging ends up at Greenpac Mill as a raw material.

-Greenpac Mill’s and Diamond Packaging’s unrecyclable wastes are sent to Covanta Niagara for energy recovery.
+Greenpac Mill’s and Diamond Packaging’s non-recyclable wastes are sent to Covanta Niagara for energy recovery.

 WASTE MATERIAL TRANSPORT

 Other wastes arrive in sealed rail cars through our new intermodal facility.